Linda Rose Fisher MA in Counselling and Psychotherapy, MBACP

 Areas of counselling I deal with

-£50 per session up to 75 minute face-to-face (Yes - a single session has been known to help)
+£50 per session up to 75 minute face-to-face (Yes - a single session can make a difference)

-£32 per 1.5 hours session (low cost because I am newly qualified and would be grateful for further
+£32 per 1.5 hours session for Supervision (low cost because I am newly qualified Supervisor and would be grateful for further experience)

 £170. per ten sessions for trainee counsellors